nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 276
 00:15:48,941 --> 00:15:52,543
-[SPEAKER_00]: So I've got those contacts in there so I know where they are so I don't have to go hunting
+[SPEAKER_00]: So I've got those contacts in there so I know where they are so I don't have to go hunting in

 277
 00:15:52,523 --> 00:15:55,463